KL5228/CYB333/README.md

 # CYB333
-Port Scanner
+Port Scanner  <br />
-A port scanner created with the help of PythonForBeginners & Udemy.
+A port scanner created with the help of PythonForBeginners & Udemy. <br />
-Used to determine which ports on a network is open.
+Used to determine which ports on a network is open. <br />